0xcatalysis/docs/docs/catalysis-core/network/02-quickstart.md

 **What This Does:**

 - Deploys `NetworkManager`, `StakeManager`, and `TaskManager` contracts
-- Registers your AVS on-chain
+- Registers your SSN on-chain
 - Outputs contract addresses and configuration to JSON file

 ### Step 4: Configure Network Assets (Vaults)